martika810/springer-test/README.txt

-I used maven to create the progress.
+Used maven to create the project.
 To implement the test my approach is the following:

   - READ INPUTS: Wrap the command input in an object CommandLine which contains:
   		-Action: Canvas,Line,Rectangle